Education with Teaching and Learning

 Viewing emerging talents and challenging behavior as something that you can work on together is a good way to build a cooperative effort.
 Without judgment, react to challenging behavior.
 Try to keep your attention on the facts, and determine whether the behavior is appropriate.
 For instance, Ben scribbled on the wall and claimed that another kid did it.
 This is not acceptable behavior.

-It is crucial for you to spend time with your parents.
+You must spend time with your parents.
 But don’t make the mistake of thinking that everything has to be resolved at once.
 It’s ok if things are taking longer than you’d like, as long as communication is ongoing and problems are being addressed in a collaborative way

 It’s important to note that social media can be a great way to communicate with your parents, but it’s also important for you to take into account the privacy settings of each platform.
 It’s best not to share too much information about your life or schoolwork on social media-just enough so that they know how you’re doing and whatnot.